Last updated June 2026

 Why Australian Businesses Need AI Automations

-On cost-of-not-acting, the Hays Salary Guide FY25/26 reports Australian tech salaries grew 9.6% year-on-year.
-Sydney, Perth, and Canberra carry premium pay bands.
-Every manual hour a senior staffer spends on work AI could augment costs more than it did last year.
-Automation is the cheapest way to absorb that pressure without losing capability.
+Three things make automation the cheapest growth lever available to most Australian businesses right now.
+The first is the sheer cost of manual admin.
+Wages keep climbing: the Hays Salary Guide FY25/26 reports Australian tech salaries grew 9.6% year on year.
+Every manual hour a senior staffer burns on work software could do costs more this year than last.
+Automation is the cheapest way to absorb that pressure without losing capability or hiring.

 Our research shows Australian businesses reported an average revenue growth of $361,315 for each AI-enabled solution that was implemented, regardless of which part of the business these efforts were targeted.